ironblodz/tecprestige/wp-content/plugins/advanced-woo-labels/readme.txt

 Yes, you can use plugin [text variables](https://advanced-woo-labels.com/guide/text-variables/) to show a variety of different product parameters like price, discount value, sku, quantity, sales number, reviews, rating, attributes, etc.

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/advanced-woo-labels)

 == Screenshots ==

 1. Labels and labels groups